ElsaTam/obsidian-fancy-a-story/docs/docs/stylesettings/stylesettings.md

 - Icon will show a small `🖼️ banner` that you can hover to see the image in a very small icon (approx. 60px wide)

+# Skins

+Give a whole new vibe to your vault!

+Work in progress.
+See [skins]({% link docs/skins/skins.md %}) for the currently available skins.

 # Additional content

 #### Additional fonts